 The Teaching Effectiveness, Advocacy, and Mentoring (TEAM) committee's mission is to foster a robust teaching and mentoring program throughout the College of Sciences while also advocating to the Institute for instructor needs, resources, and support.
 The committee will also develop and implement a holistic process for evaluating teaching for critical review (tenure-track faculty), third-year review (lecturers), and promotion (all academic faculty).
 The approach developed will account for faculty contributions to student success activities and better honor the time and effort that College of Sciences faculty devote to the Institute's instructional mission by incorporating student and peer voices and instructor self-reflection.

-The TEAM committee acknowledges the importance of developing a process and a rubric that can be embraced and endorsed by our colleagues.
-To achieve this goal, we will employ an iterative process focusing on continual, feedback-based improvement.
+The TEAM committee recognizes the significance of creating a process and a rubric that can be embraced and endorsed by our colleagues.
+To achieve this goal, we will adopt an iterative approach, emphasizing continual improvement based on feedback.

-Teaching Effectiveness Rubric and Letters for Review and Promotion Packages
+Guidelines for Effective Teaching and Letters for Review and Promotion Packages

 TEAM Committee Membership